-Although the newness factor is somewhat easy to understand, the usefulness and environmental (context) factors are where things get a little interesting.
+Although the newness factor is somewhat easy to understand, the usefulness and contextual factors are where things get a little interesting.
 I will explore these concepts a little more in the paragraphs below.
 Before I do, I should highlight that I continue to engage with people who present other thought-provoking creativity concepts.
 Often, these concepts assume a more personalized and subjective view of creativity.
-The podcast episode below features Dr. Marta Ockuly, who shares her journey to a redefined concept of creativity now adopted by UN-sanctioned World Creativity & Innovation Day/Week.
+If you’re interested in expanding your understanding of Creativity and it’s meaning, I’ve shared a couple of relevant episodes from the Fueling Creativity Podcast.

 Creativity and the Environment

-Much of the articles in DadsforCreativity consider creativity inside the home environment.
-The environment represents the context to where creative actions occur; this includes the thinking and the doing elements for this topic.
-It also considers the relationship between the outcome produced by your children and the newness and usefulness it brings to the situation.
+Much of the articles in DadsforCreativity consider creativity inside the context of the home environment.
+The environment represents the social context to where creative actions occur; this includes the thinking and the doing elements for this topic.
+It also considers the relationship between the outcome produced by our children and the newness and usefulness it brings to a given situation.
 For example, we can view outcomes from how they addressed a problem inside a children’s game.
 We can consider the production of those outcomes inside the home.
 And, we can think about all the things we do as parents to influence both.
-As you’ve probably figured, creativity researchers, examine the production and outcomes of creativity inside the classroom and the production and outcomes of creativity inside the workplace.
-These represent two other environments.
-Each environment introduces new things to consider when it comes to the thinking and doing of creativity.
-However, there is a developmental aspect to this model.
-Creativity in the real world might look different when compared to the smaller examples of creativity in the home and classroom environment.
-Still, this creativity can help produce future professionals who design new and useful solutions that better the workplace and society.
+As you’ve probably figured, popular researcher examines the production and outcomes of creativity inside a classroom or within a professional context.
+These represent two other environments for Creativity discussion.
+Vlad Gleavenu is a leading Creativity researcher who explores the concept of creativity and environment in the podcast below.

 Can Creativity be taught?